greyaz/TableView/README.md

 ![alt screenshot](Screenshot/1.png)

 ## Features
+1. Hide orignal list view or not
-1. Customizable table fields
+2. Customizable table fields
-2. Compatible with the plugins "Group_assigne" and "metaMagik"
+3. Compatible with the plugins "Group_assigne" and "metaMagik"

 ## Getting started
 1. Install from the Kanboard plugin manager directly.
 Or clone this repository to your plugin folder.